All Episodes

 This wall happened to be built to prevent intelligence data from being shared with law enforcement.

-Two stories, the Washington Times and David Ignatius in the Washington Post.
+The Washington Times and David Ignatius in the Washington Post.

-Democrats fail to gain traction from Bush Slip.
+Democrats fail to gain traction from Bush slip.

 Where are the Democrats amid this GOP disarray?